mrguitar/rfe_files/README.md

 ##### Nodes will automatically stage updates
 Many strategies to updating nodes are valid.
 This example promotes both the operating system update **and** container images being pulled down as they become available.
-Enable staging for rpm-ostree:
-`echo AutomaticUpdatePolicy=stage >> /etc/rpm-ostreed.conf
-systemctl enable rpm-ostreed-automatic.timer`
+Enable staging for rpm-ostree by setting `AutomaticUpdatePolicy=stage` in `/etc/rpm-ostreed.conf`.
+The `rpm-ostreed-automatic.timer` will also need to be enabled as shown in the config.

 The example container uses the `io.containers.autoupdate=image` label to notify Podman that it should be running the latest image with the defined tag.